Notallthatevil/TnTComponents/README.md

 # TnTComponents

-TnTComponents is a Blazor WebAssembly project that provides a set of reusable UI components for building modern web applications.
+TnTComponents is a Blazor WebAssembly project that provides a set of reusable UI components for building modern web applications based on Google's Material 3 spec.
 The components are designed to be highly customizable and easy to use.

 ## Features